ashleydavis/the-data-wrangler-blog/_posts/2019-01-27-backtesting-trading-strategies-with-javascript.markdown

 ![A simple moving average of closing price](/content/images/2019/01/sma.png)

-Our trading strategy consists of a system of rules the we use to decide, based on our indicators, when we should open and close trades.
+Our trading strategy consists of a system of rules we use to decide, based on our indicators, when we should open and close trades.
 We also define rules to help us manage the risk.
 We thus create a systematic strategy, one that can be simulated.

 ![A trading system](/content/images/2019/01/A trading system.png)